-C.6.1 Suppression should be considered to protect radioactive material stored in containers (such as industrial-grade drums) that could be damaged by a portable structure fire.
-By contrast, radioactive material stored in qualified containers, such as containers meeting the criteria of DOE-STD-3013-2012, would not need such protection.
+125 C.6.1 Suppression should be considered to protect radioactive material stored in containers (such as industrial-grade drums) that could be damaged by a portable structure fire.
+By contrast, radioactive material stored in qualified containers, such as containers meeting the criteria of DOE-STD-3013-2018, may not need such protection.